 At its core, brand strategy is all about highlighting the differences that define the unique value of an organization, its products, and its services.
 Yet branding is not only about being different.
 Branding also involves a degree of what we might call sameness: While striving for difference, brands must conform to norms that make them accessible and familiar to target audiences.

-As in the case of the iPhone, all brands must, on some level strike a balance between the new and the familiar, sameness and difference: While disruption requires a move toward differentiation, to remain accessible to audiences, brands must also make a move toward familiarity.
-Powerful brands are accessibly exotic: They present the new and unfamiliar in familiar, accessible terms.
+As in the case of the iPhone, all brands must, on some level strike a balance between the new and the familiar, sameness and difference.
+While disruption requires a move toward differentiation, to remain accessible to audiences, brands must also make a move toward familiarity.
+Powerful brands are accessibly exotic - they present the new and unfamiliar in familiar, accessible terms.
 Negotiating these contrary demands is not easy.
 I hope this article helps.
+First, a very brief review of some key points in brand strategy:

 - Awareness/Recognition: They offer awareness/recognition: “We exist, and offer this particular product.”